15 Harry Potter Things to do in London That You Can’t Miss

 You can book your tickets on the ATG theatre website and Nimax Theatres website.

 In the Harry Potter movies, platform 9 3/4 is located in King’s Cross Station.
 Well, we have good news for you!
-In real life as well!
+In real life as well and it’s one of the rare free Harry Potter things to do in London.

 You can find it at the entrance of the station, just next to the Harry Potter shop.

-You do not need to pay for the professional photo but no matter what, there will be a member of staff from the shop giving a scarf of the house of your shop.
+During the day, there will be a member of staff from the shop giving a scarf of the house of your shop.
 S/he will also hold it so it looks like it’s flying on your photo.
 You just need to put your hands on the trolley and that’s done!

 Piccadilly Circus London Harry Potter filming location